spm/spm-docs/docs/tutorials/daiss/daiss_beamforming.md

     spm_jobman('run',matlabbatch)
     ```

-If all has gone well, then we should see two sources originating from apprimately the primary auditory cortices!
+If all has gone well, then we should see two sources originating from approximately the primary auditory cortices!

 <figure>